quicwg/base-drafts/draft-ietf-quic-invariants.md

 integer.
 The length of the Destination Connection ID (DCIL) occupies the high bits of the octet and the length of the Source Connection ID (SCIL) occupying the low bits of the octet.
 An encoded length of 0 indicates that the connection ID is also 0 octets in length.
-Non-zero encoded lengths are increased by 7 to get the full length of the connection ID.
-For example, an octet with the value 0xa0 describes a 17 octet Destination Connection ID and a zero octet Source Connection ID.
+Non-zero encoded lengths are increased by 3 to get the full length of the connection ID; the final value is therefore either 0 or between 4 and 18 octets in length (inclusive).
+For example, an octet with the value 0xe0 describes a 17 octet Destination Connection ID and a zero octet Source Connection ID.

 The connection ID lengths are followed by a two connection IDs.
 The connection ID associated with the recipient of the packet (the Destination Connection ID)